-- Georgia National Fair: On October 4 to 14, 2018, the Georgia National Fair returns to Perry for its annual two-week event.
+- Georgia National Fair: In the beginning of October, the Georgia National Fair returns to Perry for its annual two-week event.
 Promoting the state's heritage since 1990, this family-oriented fair showcases Georgia's agriculture and culture with livestock shows, horse shows, and art competitions.
 You can also enjoy a concert series, a circus production, and exciting rides, and each fun-filled day ends with a fireworks show.

-- Atlanta Chili Cook-Off: The seventh annual chili cook-off event offers a day of tasting foods from over 75 restaurants and teams as well as live music from local bands.
+- Atlanta Chili Cook-Off: The annual chili cook-off event offers a day of tasting foods from over 75 restaurants and teams as well as live music from local bands.
 General admission includes unlimited chili samples, and VIP tickets feature an open bar, early admission, and a swag bag.
-The event takes place on October 13, 2018, at Brookhaven Park in Brookhaven, Georgia.
+The event takes place at Brookhaven Park in Brookhaven, Georgia.

 - Georgia Mountain Fall Festival: The town of Hiawassee, Georgia, hosts a nine-day event featuring musical performances, an arts educational demonstrations, a flower show, and the popular Official State Fiddlers' Convention of Georgia.
-Events will take place from October 12 to 20, 2018, at the Georgia Mountain Fairgrounds.
+Events will take place at the Georgia Mountain Fairgrounds.

-- Taste of Atlanta: Now located in Historic Fourth Ward Park and taking place from October 19 to 21, 2018, this three-day "foodie adventure" features delicacies from 90 neighborhood restaurants.
+- Taste of Atlanta: Now located in Historic Fourth Ward Park, this three-day "foodie adventure" features delicacies from 90 neighborhood restaurants.
 Enjoy food and drink from local chefs as well as cooking demonstrations and entertainment.

 Kentucky Festivals and Events